osg-htc/docs/docs/data/xrootd/install-shoveler.md

 =========================================

 The [XRootD Monitoring Shoveler](https://github.com/opensciencegrid/xrootd-monitoring-shoveler) is designed to accept the XRootD monitoring packets and "shovel" them to the OSG message bus.
+Shovelering is the act of moving messages from one medium to another.
+In this case, the shoveler is moving messages from a UDP stream to a message bus.

 ```mermaid
 graph LR